7sev7nsev7n7/ptcextract/README.md

 Compatibility on Windows operating systems might be buggy or non-functional.
 Please contact directly in case of any issues via Discord: 7sev7nsev7n7

+**This project is a work in progress and may not function as described here for the time being**.
+I am not associated or affiliated with the Pony Town team.

+This software is distributed as is and in good faith.
+I am not responsible for the unintended or irresponsible use of this tool, or any unintended side effects resulting from the usage of this tool.